Green Chip 4.0 Morocco

 From training to job creation

-The Green Chip 4.0 project was launched in October 2021 by the non-profit organisation Al Jisr School–Business Partnerships, with the support of Invest for Jobs.
-Al Jisr’s aim is to contribute to improving the performance of Morocco’s education system.
+Green Chip 4.0 was launched in October 2021 by non-profit organisation Al Jisr School–Business Partnerships, whose mission is to contribute to the improvement of Morocco’s education system.
+Financial support from Invest for Jobs not only provided the resources needed to modernise the training facilities, but also supplied essential equipment for the computer maintenance workshops.

 Young apprentice at Green Chip 4.0